NeoMasiu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9. strcpy
 - Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest

+11. Don't hate the hacker, hate the code
+- Create a program that generates random valid passwords for the program 101-crackme.